hdw051/WoningPlanner/README.md

 ## Development

-The project is a single HTML file using TailwindCSS from a CDN and vanilla JavaScript.
+The project uses TailwindCSS from a CDN and vanilla JavaScript.
 Edits to the schedule are persisted with `localStorage`.

 ```
 - index.html  – main application
+- style.css   – page styles
+- script.js   – application logic
 - README.md   – project information
 ```